How to Deal With Anxious Attachment

 - Leaving home.

-There are four vital components to calming and healing an anxious attachment style:
+There are four vital components to coping with an anxious attachment style:

 Take a look at the four distinct attachment styles first identified by Bowlby and Ainsworth towards the beginning of this article.